 Useful Herbs for the Liver

 Several herbs are very useful for liver disorders.
-Many of them promote the flow of bile as well as detoxifying the liver and reducing Pitha.
+Many of them promote the flow of bile as well as detoxify the liver and reduce Pitha.

 Kalamegh – Aerial Parts (Andrographis paniculata)

 Traditionally used for a variety of ailments including liver disorders and has also been shown to protect against toxin-induced hepatotoxicity.

 Used traditionally in Ayurveda for centuries as a general liver tonic and for liver cleansing, hepatitis, biliousness, fevers, and poisoning.
 The root also protects against alcohol-induced hepatotoxicity.